Contract for Services Employment Permit

 This act provided for a revised definition of remuneration.

-The Department of Enterprise has an important notice in respect of this which can be seen here https://enterprise.gov.ie/en/Publications/Publication-files/Important-Notice-CSP.pdf
+The Department of Enterprise has an important notice in respect of renewals which can be seen here https://enterprise.gov.ie/en/Publications/Publication-files/Important-Notice-CSP.pdf

 You must submit your application for this work permit at least 12 weeks before the employment start date.